 Offshore, the 62 didn’t groan as we broached a few rollers, while at the saloon helm the steering experience was comfortable but less thrilling.
 The open-plan layout allows clear views aft, and the comfortable double seat supported me well as we glided home on what is undoubtedly a superb power cat – one that can take you to those distant horizons without worrying about your next fuel stop.

-For Bob and Delores, the ILIAD 62 concluded a lengthy search.
+For Bob and Dolores, the ILIAD 62 concluded a lengthy search.
 “We’d been looking for a 55- to 60-foot power catamaran that we can run fairly economically, using solar power and so on, to basically use to explore the world.
-We started looking at sustainability and eco-boats, but they’re still five years off,” says Delores.
+We started looking at sustainability and eco-boats, but they’re still five years off,” says Dolores.

 Having bought the Sydney ILIAD 62, the couple will explore the Australian region, in particular the Gold Coast and Tasmania, before moving the boat to the Caribbean.
 When we saw the 62, it just felt like our fully fitted home already!” they enthuse.

 It’s quite a home, being 48 tonnes loaded, so they’re starting out with an Australian skipper and crew to show them the ropes.
-“When I talked up to this boat at the show it was huge, which made me a little nervous, especially with the flybridge as well,” Delores concludes. but when I walked on it gave me the feel of a Tell-outfitted home; not something that came at of a factory, and not ostentatious.
-The ILIAD dis subtle, understated and quality.”
+“When I walked up to this boat at the show it was huge, which made me a little nervous, especially with the flybridge as well,” Dolores concludes.
+“But when I walked on, it gave me the feel of a fully outfitted home; not something that came at of a factory, and not ostentatious.
+The ILIAD 62 is subtle, understated and quality.”